This site is not affiliated with any water heater manufacturer or plumber

 Modern gas tankless water heater installed in a residential utility space in 2026

-What is different about 2026: the IRA Section 25C $600 credit is stable through 2032, copper and steel input prices have softened from 2024-2025 peaks (helping unit prices), and labour rates continue rising 3 to 5% per year.
-Net effect on total installed cost: roughly flat vs 2025.
+What is different about 2026: the federal Section 25C $600 credit ended December 31, 2025 (terminated early by the One Big Beautiful Bill Act), copper and steel input prices have softened from 2024-2025 peaks (helping unit prices), and labour rates continue rising 3 to 5% per year.
+Net effect on total out-of-pocket cost: up roughly $600 vs a credit-eligible 2025 install, flat before incentives.

 2026 US median tankless install: itemised